churris/preact-simple-template/README.md

 # preact-simple-template
-Start new Preact projects from the simplest starting point.
-Uses preact-starter.
+Used by preact-init to init new Preact projects from the simplest starting point.

+Preact Init installs this template with the next dependencies:
+- preact
+- preact-compat
+- preact-deep-force-update